 Settled in the Third Ward, it sits in arguably one of the most beautiful neighborhoods of Milwaukee.
 There isn’t a single bad view when you sit outside or inside.

-The building itself has cream bricks, which is part of Milwaukee’s history itself.
-Cream City brick is a cream or light yellow-colored brick made from a clay found around Milwaukee, Wisconsin, in the Menomonee River Valley and on the western banks of Lake Michigan.
+The building has cream bricks, which is part of Milwaukee’s history.
+Cream City brick is a cream or light yellow-colored brick made from clay found around Milwaukee, Wisconsin, in the Menomonee River Valley and on the western banks of Lake Michigan.

 It has a spot for everyone.
-Belly up to their giant bar that sits to the left of the restaurant or take a seat to the right and dine over a candle.
+Belly up to their giant bar that sits to the restaurant’s left or takes a seat to the right and dine over a candle.
 Upstairs has beautiful views, and I suggest trying to sit by the windows if you can – the definition of dinner with a view.

-Outside tables offer you a chance to eat literally on the sidewalk and if you come during the warmer months it is something I defiently suggest.
+Outside tables offer you a chance to eat literally on the sidewalk, and if you come during the warmer months, I suggest something.

-They also have a little window that you can order stuff to go from including coffee and desserts.
+They also have a little window from which you can order stuff, including coffee and desserts.

 Onesto radiates a vibe that is high-end but approachable.
 It will work as an excellent option if you want a place to impress people from out of town.

 Ideal for work meals and also is a great date spot.
-With candles on each table, it can really set the mood.
-Don’t be fooled though, Onesto isn’t one of those candlelit places that make you want to whip out your cell phone to read the menu.
-Candles throughout provide a romantic vibe without being the only source of light.
-If its a first date, you will in fact, be able to see what color their eyes are.
+With candles on each table, it can set the mood.
+Don’t be fooled; Onesto isn’t one of those candlelit places that make you want to whip out your cell phone to read the menu.
+Instead, candles throughout provide a romantic vibe without being the only light source.
+If it’s a first date, you will be able to see what color their eyes are.